Mirror-assisted tuning of laser stabilization via self-injection locking to WGM microresonator: SIL laser stabilization coefficient

 At the high level RRS rate all three resonance curves of WGMR are split due to the forward and backward wave coupling (see Eq. \ref{eq:gamma_splitting}, blue and green lines in Fig. \ref{fig:split_resonance}).
 In the SIL scheme with drop-port coupled mirror and low $\gamma$ the backward wave is pumped mostly by the forward wave due to reflection from the mirror, thus there is no splitting in transmittance and reflectance (see orange lines in Fig. \ref{fig:split_resonance}a,b).
 The absence of splitting simplifies the process of tuning to the optimal point since in this case, when changing the coupling with the prisms, there is no need to adjust the frequency detuning and phase offset.

 We found that the optimal regime of the drop-port scheme is far from the critical coupling (see solid lines in Fig. \ref{fig:T_and_Losses_beta_and_mirror}) unlike the optimal regime of the classic SIL scheme.
+Therefore, maximization of the stabilization coefficient of the classic SIL scheme may lead to the low output power.
 Introducing the radiation losses as

-The losses are reduced in the scheme with reflector, compared with the classical RRS-based scheme (see dashed lines in Fig. \ref{fig:T_and_Losses_beta_and_mirror}) while the power circulating in the microresonators is approximately the same (see Fig. \ref{fig:A_ratios}).
+one can see that the losses are reduced in the scheme with reflector, compared with the classical RRS-based scheme (see dashed lines in Fig. \ref{fig:T_and_Losses_beta_and_mirror}) while the power circulating in the microresonators is approximately the same (see Fig. \ref{fig:A_ratios}).

 The high intracavity intensity can lead to unwanted nonlinear generation effects (e.g. four wave mixing or stimulated Raman scattering), which results in the transfer of the laser relative intensity noise (RIN) to the frequency noise.
 In previous works it was shown that unwanted nonlinear effects limit the linewidth of a self-injection locked laser \cite{Liang:15}.
 The nonlinear effects inside the microresonator arise if either forward or backward wave intensity is higher than the threshold value.
 In the proposed scheme both forward and backward wave intensity values are close to ones of the classic SIL scheme (see Fig.\ref{fig:A_ratios}).
 Therefore with respect to the nonlinear effects the schemes are equivalent.